-4.1 TOWN PLANNING SCHEME PROVISIONS
+4.1 LOCAL PLANNING SCHEME PROVISIONS

-The City should incorporate/amend car parking provisions in the Town Planning Scheme for the "City Centre" zone (and other specific areas if required) in order to achieve the objectives of this Strategy.
+The City should incorporate/amend car parking provisions in the Local Planning Scheme for the "Regional Centre" zone (and other specific areas if required) in order to achieve the objectives of this Strategy.
 Scheme provisions may include (but not be limited to):

-- (a) An appropriate rate of car parking spaces required per m of Nett Lettable Area (NLA) for commercial/retail developments that generates cash-in-lieu payments (as a preference) but also enables on-site parking provision; - (b) An appropriate rate of car parking spaces per dwelling unit for shortstay/tourist accommodation development that facilitates both onsite parking provision and generates cash-in-lieu payments; - (c) An appropriate rate of on-site car parking spaces per dwelling unit for permanent residential development; - (d) The ability to increase car parking requirements as a result of increased development height; - (e) Bicycle parking requirements and end of trip facilities; and - (f) The ability to utilise cash-in-lieu on improvements to transport and access infrastructure (not purely car parking) where these will reduce the demand for car parking.
+- a) An appropriate rate of car parking spaces required per m2 of floor area (as defined in the Building Code) for commercial/retail developments that generates cash-in-lieu payments (as a preference) but also enables on-site parking provision; - An appropriate rate of car parking spaces per dwelling unit for shortstay/tourist accommodation development that facilitates both on-site parking provision and generates cash-in-lieu payments; - An appropriate rate of on-site car parking spaces per dwelling unit for permanent residential development in accordance with the R-Codes; - d) Bicycle parking requirements and end of trip facilities; and - e) The ability to utilise cash-in-lieu on improvements towards car parking, public transport, pedestrian access, cycling facilities and infrastructure by the City, especially where these will reduce the demand for parking.